 Assault At Work Compensation Claim – How Much Could I Receive?

 There are laws in place within the UK which require employers to take reasonable steps to protect their workers from injuries, including deliberate acts of violence like assault.
-If you are assaulted at work, then you may be entitled to compensation if your employer breached the duty of care they owe you.
-If you can prove this, it’s certainly worth looking into the possibility of making an assault at work compensation claim.
+If you are assaulted at work, you may be entitled to compensation.

-It’s important to note that there are several avenues you can take to pursue compensation for an assault at work, such as directly against the perpetrator or against a vicariously liable third party who breached their duty of care which contributed to the assault.
-As a last resort, where no other option is available, you could claim via the Criminal Injuries Compensation Authority (CICA).
+It’s important to note that there are several avenues you can take to pursue compensation for an assault at work, such as directly against the perpetrator or against a vicariously liable third party who breached their duty of care, which contributed to the assault.
+You can also claim via the Criminal Injuries Compensation Authority (CICA) as a last resort.

-However, for the purpose of this guide, we’ll be exploring claims made against a vicariously liable employer, including the eligibility criteria that need to be met, the evidence you can gather, and the compensation you could be awarded.
+However, for this guide, we’ll explore claims made against a vicariously liable employer, including the eligibility criteria needed, the evidence you can gather, and the compensation you could be awarded.

-Legal Helpline has years of experience in assisting assault at work claims.
-You can reach us on 0333 000 0729.
-However, before you do so, please read on to learn more about making a claim after being assaulted at work.
+Legal Helpline has years of experience assisting workers with assault claims.
+You can reach us at 0333 000 0729.
+However, before you do so, please read on to learn more about claiming being assaulted at work.

 Jump to a Section